Searches for Post-Merger Gravitational Waves with CoCoA: Sensitivity Projections Across Large Template Banks for Current and Next-Generation Detectors: Background

 As described in \citep{2017ApJ...851L..16A}, because we do not know the ultimate fate of the bar-shaped remnant and how long it can survive before collapsing to a BH, we consider the model waveform time-frequency evolution up to a time when the luminosity emitted in GWs is 1\% of the peak value, which is sufficient to capture the bulk of the energy emitted in GWs.
 As evident from Table 2 in \citep{2017ApJ...851L..16A}, the so-defined waveforms' durations can vary quite a bit.
 Hence, we group together waveforms of similar duration and define three major regions in our parameter space, with $T_{\rm obs}$ ranging between 165\,s and 512\,s (see Figure \ref{fig:parameter-space-black-dots}).
 This choice is purely phenomenological, and simply aimed at grouping together similar number of waveforms across a small number of observing time intervals such that waveforms in a given $T_{\rm obs}$ family can be reasonably analyzed with that choice of $T_{\rm obs}$ without substantial loss of signal power (which can occur if the adopted $T_{\rm obs}$ is too short compared to the timescale during which the bulk of the GW energy is emitted) and without introducing unneeded computational burden (which can occur if the adopted $T_{\rm obs}$ is too long compared to the timescale over which the bulk of the GW energy is emitted).

 It is worth noting that the waveforms used here are representative of only one of the post-merger scenarios proposed in the literature.
-CoCoA itself is fully model-agnostic, and can in principle be run on any intermediate-duration quasi-monochromatic waveform (see e.g. \citep{2021PhRvD.104j2001A,2025arXiv250712282T} and references therein for more examples)
+CoCoA itself can in principle be run on any intermediate-duration quasi-monochromatic waveform (see e.g. \citep{2021PhRvD.104j2001A,2025arXiv250712282T} and references therein for more examples).